 Should you stay or should you go?

 If you do book a holiday or trip then you need to be prepared to take the hit should your area be placed into local lockdown or FCDO advice changes.
-More information about the latest travel exemption updates and what checks you should make before making that booking are covered here.
+More information about the latest travel exemption updates and what checks you should make before making that booking are covered here and official government advices regarding holidays in areas under local lockdown restrictions can be found via this link.

 Wherever you go and whatever you do, please do take care and stay safe.